 14 }

-Note that, the procedure in II only applies for external
+Note that the procedure in II only applies for external

 transitions.
 Due to space limitation, the detail of generating local and internal transitions is not discussed here but the only difference is the composite state containing the transitions is not exited.